venetagrigorova/linguistic-universals-wals/milestone-1/README.md

 # Milestone 1 – Testing Linguistic Universals with WALS

+Group 8 Members:
+- Liszt Philip Gustav
+- Grigorova Veneta
+- Maaßen Melodie Diana
+- Esaiasson Nils Teodor

+Instructor: Varvara Arzt

+In this milestone, we started setting up our project for testing **Greenberg’s (1963) word-order universals**.
+We’ll use the **World Atlas of Language Structures (WALS)** data.

+For this part, we chose 15 main universals (plus #41) and matched each one with the right WALS features that describe things like word order, adpositions, and noun phrase structure.

 ## Setup the Project Environment

 To setup the project environment, install all dependencies in the 'env.yml' file.